samstefan/tooltip.js/README.md

 # Tooltip.js
 ---

-Tooltips.js is a easy to use tooltip plugin with CSS3 animations.
+Tooltips.js is a easy to use tool tip plug-in with CSS3 animations.

 Dependency:
   - [jQuery](http://qjuery.com)